jreisinger/docs/notes/k8s/volumes.md

 There are many [types of volumes](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types).
 The type determines the medium backing the volume and its runtime behaviour.
 Some of the volume types are listed here.

 *NOTE*: there are two main categories of volumes:
-1. ephemeral - have lifetime of a pod
+1. ephemeral - data persisted only for the lifespan of a pod
-2. persistent - survive a pod
+2. persistent - persist data over pod restart

-`emtpyDir`
+`emtpyDir` (ephemeral)

 * empty directory within a pod
 * read/write access
-* only persisted for the lifespan of a pod
 * good for cache and data exchange between containers within a pod

 ```